 Owning Farmland for the Long Term

-Our objective is to buy and hold farmland for the long-haul, which allows us to:
+Our objective is to buy and hold farmland for the long term, which allows us to:

-• Promote a healthier population by producing nutritious fruits, nuts, and vegetables.
+- Promote a healthier population by producing nutritious fruits, nuts, and vegetables; and

 Organic Farms

-Organic farming practices help preserve prime, natural growing conditions by protecting soil biodiversity, maintaining healthy soil nutrients, minimizing pollution by using natural fertilizers and organically-approved pest/weed control, practicing crop rotation, and preserving natural resources like water.
-Every year at Gladstone Land, we strive to increase our organic farmland acreage.
-As of December 31, 2021, nearly 40% of our acreage used to grow annual fresh produce was either certified organic or in transition to become organic.
+Organic farming practices help preserve prime, natural growing conditions by protecting soil biodiversity, maintaining healthy soil nutrients and minimizing pollution by using natural fertilizers and USDA-approved pest/weed control.
+We embrace our tenant farmers’ objectives to convert farmland to organic farming.
+As of December 31, 2023, nearly 30% of our acreage used to grow annual fresh produce was either certified organic or in transition to become organic.
 Overall, approximately 20% of our total farmable acreage falls into this category.
-We believe the organic sector will continue to be a strong growth area as consumer demand for organic products continues to increase, more farmers expand into organic farming, and more grocery stores expand their organic offerings.
+We believe the organic sector will continue to be a strong growth area as more farmers expand into organic farming and more grocery stores expand their organic offerings.

 Transitioning from conventional to organic farming is a costly process.
-The farm generally needs to be farmed organically for three years (thus experiencing lower yields); however, during the transition period, the farmer is not able to market the crop as being organic (thus losing out on the organic price premium).
-In certain situations, Gladstone Land will partner with the farmer and support them during this costly transition phase.
+The farm generally needs to be farmed organically for three years as part of a transition period (thus experiencing lower yields); however, during the transition period, the farmer is not able to market the crop as being organic (thus losing out on the organic price premium).
+In certain situations, Gladstone Land will partner with the farmer and support them during this transition phase.

 Sustainable Farms